 - Possibly request my personal data, just for curiosity's sake.

 ** Update 12/29: The answer is no, apparently not.
 A moderator contacted me, reversed my decision to remove my own answers, and restored everything.
-I suspect it was Martijn, who seems (based on other comments) desperate to maintain the "everything is fine" facade.
+It appears that he is (based on other comments) desperate to maintain the "everything is fine" facade.

 A live view of current efforts to restore the status quo.